Members of America’s Essential Hospitals deliver high-quality care to all people, including those who otherwise face barriers to care.

-Along with their safety net mission, essential hospitals provide specialized, lifesaving services, such as level I trauma and neonatal intensive care; train many physicians, nurses, and other health care professionals; coordinate care across large ambulatory networks; meet public health and crisis response needs; and advance health equity.
+Three-quarters of essential hospitals’ patients are uninsured or have Medicaid or Medicare coverage.
+Along with their safety net mission, essential hospitals provide specialized, lifesaving services, such as level I trauma and neonatal intensive care; train many physicians, nurses, and other health care professionals; coordinate care across large ambulatory networks; and meet public health and crisis response needs.

-Learn now essential hospitals build a healthy country for all and take a deep dive into data about our hospitals and the people and communities they serve with our annual member characteristics report, Essential Data: Our Hospitals, Our Patients.
+Learn how essential hospitals build a healthy country for all and take a deep dive into data about our hospitals and the people and communities they serve with our annual member characteristics report, Essential Data: Our Hospitals, Our Patients.

 Why We Must Formally Recognize Essential Hospitals